Skip to main content

 • Ask the agent to draft a newsletter, refine it together, then “save this to the newsletters folder”

-When the agent shows content in a side panel (an “artifact”), you can click the menu and choose Save as agent document to save it directly without having to ask the agent to do it.
+When the agent opens content in the side panel (a chat-scoped document), click the menu and choose Save as agent document to promote it to a permanent agent document without asking the agent to do it.

 3. Instruct the agent to create documents automatically Add instructions like: